-- ☐ Macintosh configurations vary.
-See your computer manual for the location of the ports needed to connect your projector. - You can not currently use the ELP Link IV software with a Power Macintosh G3 or iMac.
+☐ You cannot currently use the ELP Link IV software with a Power Macintosh G3 or iMac.
 Check with your dealer for future support.

 Connecting the Video and Monitor Cables

 First connect the video and monitor cables.
 Refer to this illustration as you follow the steps below.